Introduction to Types of Network devices

 Digital signals are transmitted through analog phone lines using modems (modulator demodulators).
 The modem converts digital signals into analog signals of various frequencies and transmits them to a modem at the receiver location.
 The receiving modem turns the other way and provides a digital output to a device, normally a computer, connected to a modem.
 In most cases, digital data is transmitted via the RS-232 standard interface to or from a serial line modem.
 Most cable operators use modems as final terminals to locate and remember their homes and personal clients, and many phone companies provide DSL services.
 All physical and data link layers are operating on modems.

-The bridging router is also known as the device that combines both bridge and router features.
+The bridging router is also the device that combines bridge and router features.
 It can be used on the data connection layer or the network layer.
 It can route packets across networks as a router, function as a bridge, and filter network traffic in the local area.

 So, in this article, we have seen different types of network devices.
 With a solid knowledge of the types of network devices, you can develop and build a secure network that is good for your company.
-Nonetheless, you need to carefully monitor your network devices and behaviour around them to ensure continued safety and reliability of your network in order to identify hardware problems, problems with configuration and attacks quickly.
+Nonetheless, you need to carefully monitor your network devices and the behavior around them to ensure your network’s continued safety and reliability to quickly identify hardware problems, problems with configuration, and attacks.

 This is a guide to Types of Network Devices.
-Here we discuss the basic concept and different types of network devices: Access Point, Router, Hub and Bridge, etc. You can also go through our other suggested articles to learn more –
+Here we have discussed the basic concept and different types of network devices: Access Point, Router, Hub and Bridge, etc. You can also go through our other suggested articles to learn more –